Build a Timber Frame – Fall 2023

-1. What size of chainsaw do we need for the course?
+1. What size of chainsaw do we need for the log building courses?

 We recommend a 45-60 cc size saw fitted with an 18’’ bar.
 The shorter bar length allows for safer, more controlled cutting when fitting logs.
 Stihl and Husqvarna are our recommended choices.

 2. Do you rent tools if participants don’t have their own?

 We have several complete tool packages that we can rent for the courses.
 These are typically reserved for students who are flying and can’t easily travel with a saw.
 Participants are still required to supply their own personal protection equipment.

 3. Have any past participants gone on to build their own log and timber buildings?

 Yes, many students have built log and timber buildings of their own after completing our course.
 Student projects have included cabins, saunas, houses, and outbuildings.

 4. Have past students found log and timber building employment after taking a course from the BC School of Log Building?

 Yes, some of our students have chosen to pursue employment after completing their course and have been successful in securing a position in the trade.
 Our courses provide a great foundation for someone who is interested in working in the log and timber building industry.